paulunder/the-snowboard-guide/README.md

 #### First-time User
 1. As a first-time user, I want to understand the purpose of the site
 2. As a first-time user, I want to easily navigate through the site
-3. As a first-time user, I want to find out more about the snowboard guide
+3. As a first-time user, I want to find out more about Gear Guru
-4. As a first-time user, I want to find out more about snowboarding

 #### Returning User
-1. As a returning user, I want to find out more about gear with terrain preferences
-2. As a returning user, I want to find out more about gear with skill level preferences
+1. As a returning user, I want to find out more about gear with skill level preferences
-3. As a returning user, I want to enhance my knowledge about snowboarding
+2. As a returning user, I want to enhance my knowledge about snowboarding
-4. As a returning user, I want to find out more about the snowboard guide
+3. As a returning user, I want to find out more about the snowboard guide
-5. As a returning user, I want to change the riding style and see the gear recommendations
+4. As a returning user, I want to change the riding style and see the gear recommendations
-6. As a returning user, I want to see experiences with other snowboarders
+5. As a returning user, I want to see pictures with other snowboarders
-7. As a returning user, I want to see gear reviews
+6. As a returning user, I want to see gear reviews
-8. As a returning user, I want to find out about latest gear releases in snowboarding section
+7. As a returning user, I want to find out about latest gear releases in snowboarding section
-9. As a returning user, I want to find best locations for snowboarding
-10. As a returning user, I want to contact the snowboard guide
+8. As a returning user, I want to contact the snowboard guide
-11. As a returning user, I want to find out about the snowboard guide's social media presence
+9. As a returning user, I want to find out about the snowboard guide's social media presence
-12. As a returning user, I want to find out about the snowboard guide's snowboard lessons

 #### Site Owner
 1. As a site owner, I want to build a community of enthusiastic snowboarders
-2. As a site owner, I want to increase the number of visitors
+2. As a site owner, I want visitors to find out more about snowboarding
-3. As a site owner, I want to increase the number of affiliate sales
+3. As a site owner, I want to make some affiliate sales
-4. As a site owner, I want to find some clients for snowboard lessons
-5. As a site owner, I want the users to find contact information about me
+4. As a site owner, I want the users to find contact information about me

 ## Design